 Conditional Use Permits (CUP) amend zoning classifications on a discretionary and conditional basis.
 A conditional use permit is governed by Section 25 of the Austin Land Development Code (LDC).
 According to the LDC, a CUP is required to allow the sale of beer and wine on land zoned as Public (P).
 When concerning parks and recreation services, the CUP application process usually takes about 6 months and undergoes a full review within the Development Services Department (DSD) culminating in review and approval by both the Parks and Recreation Board (PARB) and the Planning Commission.

 The Parque Zaragoza Recreation Center project will focus on the restoration of the existing masonry building to support the existing pool facility and the Parks and Recreation Aquatic Division's needs.
 The existing building currently includes gender-specific restrooms and enclosed recreational and office spaces.
-This project is in the permitting and bidding phase.
-District 3
+This project is in the construction phase.
+City Council District 3

 The Austin Parks and Recreation Department (PARD) is constantly working to maintain and improve the parks system.
 Much of this happens through planning and development projects.
 Below are common terms and definitions PARD uses in planning projects.
 For more information and approval processes, please see the Memorandum to City Council from August 3, 2020.

-With the growth of the Rainey Street District, the connection between the Ann & Roy Butler Hike-and-Bike Trail at Lady Bird Lake and Rainey Street is becoming more vital for transportation and access to nature.
-The Austin Parks and Recreation Department is partnering with The Trail Conservancy to identify park improvements south of Cummings Street between Rainey and East Ave.
-This project is in the bidding phase.
+With the growth of the Rainey Street District, the connection between the Ann & Roy Butler Hike-and-Bike Trail at Lady Bird Lake and Rainey Street is more vital for transportation and access to nature.
+The Austin Parks and Recreation Department partnered with The Trail Conservancy to identify park improvements south of Cummings Street between Rainey and East Ave.
+This project is complete and open to the public.
+City Council District 9

-The concept plan for Ridgeline Neighborhood Park was formally adopted by the Parks Department on August 30th, 2022.
+The concept plan for Ridgeline Neighborhood Park was formally adopted by the Parks Department on August 30, 2022.
 To begin the next phase of design, staff will work with engineering consultants to complete flood modeling and permit drawings before construction.
-The purpose of this project stands to provide visible and safe access to the park and install amenities that align with community needs and environmental constraints.
+The project will provide visible and safe access to the park and install amenities that align with community needs and environmental constraints.
 Ridgeline Neighborhood Park is in the design and permitting phase.
-District 6
+City Council District 6

 During the 2015 Memorial Day rain event and flooding, the concrete bridge at Country Club Creek sustained major structural damage and collapsed when the concrete footings supporting the bridge sections were undermined by flood waters surging downstream through the channel.
 Severe erosion occurred all along the drainage channel.
 The Parks Department has been working closely with the Watershed Protection Department to provide a permanent solution to stabilizing the channel and replacing the bridge crossing of the creek.

 Scenic Brook Pocket Park is a small neighborhood park in southwest Austin.
-The park received a concept plan in 2019, and the first phase of development is currently in the permitting phase.
-District 8
+The park received a concept plan in 2019, and the first phase of development is currently in the construction phase.
+City Council District 8

 The City of Austin Parks and Recreation Department is working in partnership with the Waterloo Greenway Conservancy (WGC) to restore Sir Swante Palm Neighborhood Park, located at 200 N. IH-35.
 This project is in the community engagement phase.
 City Council District 9